micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ## Learning Goals

 * define inheritance
-* articulate the main purpose of inheritance
-* create primitive objects
+* create a reverse and isEmpty method on String.prototype
-* define object members, properties, and methods
 * create a List object, which inherits from Array
 * use the 'new' keyword to create object instances
 * use scope to reference object members